 The size of your balcony floor will determine how big or small your plants will be, and how you can lay them out.
-A more vertical space will necessitate vertical gardening, while a wide area will let you space your plants out more.
+A more vertical space will necessitate vertical gardening, while a wide area will let you space your pots out more.

 Even if you have a tiny balcony, there are ways to start a garden.
 You can grow plants in hanging baskets, or make use of your window sill or balcony railing!

-The amount of direct sunlight — direct, mind you! — will affect the types of plants you cultivate.
+The amount of direct sunlight — direct, mind you! — your balcony receives will affect the types of plants you cultivate.
 Take into account how many hours of sunlight your balcony gets, and if anything obstructs the sun to create shade (buildings, walls, and outdoor plants are some examples).

 Their semi-enclosed nature means a balcony forms its own ‘microclimate’, so you should check with a digital thermometer how hot or cold it can get.
 Not every plant can withstand all temperatures.

-There are ways to create wind breaks to shelter your plants, such as using large plants or outdoor décor to shield them.
+There are ways to create windbreaks to shelter your plants, such as using large plants or outdoor décor to shield them.
 But if it gets gusty out there, you may want to pick a leafy friend that’s hardy!

 One other disadvantage of wind is that it dries out your plants quickly.
 You can compensate by creating a watering system, or just water more often — but not too much, or your plants will drown.

 You don’t want to overwater and drown your leafy friends, but you don’t want them to dry out either.

 - Manual watering

-- Drip irrigation
+- Drip irrigation system

 - Self-watering pots

-Which system you use will depend on which plants you pick, since some plants are drought-tolerant (lavender, lemongrass, and ferns are good options), while others need moist soil to thrive.
+Which system you use will depend on which plants you pick.
+Some plants are drought-tolerant (lavender, lemongrass, and ferns are good options), while others need moist soil to thrive.

-If you’ve ever tried to lift a terracotta pot, you’ll know those things are heavy.
+If you’ve ever tried to lift terracotta pots, you’ll know those things are heavy.
 For those of you who live high up, getting the pot to your apartment will already be a pain.

-Other options for containers include hanging baskets, or pots you can stack or place on a vertical shelf.
+Other options for containers include hanging pots, or baskets that you can stack or place on a vertical shelf.

 How much time and diligence can you devote to them?
 Will you put in the effort for flowers, or do you prefer low-maintenance herbs?
 Are you frequently at home or will your plants be alone for long periods of time?

 There are ways to design a system so you can minimise the attention you give your plants — or just hire a professional gardening service to maintain them for you!

-Types of Balcony Plants
+The Best Types of Balcony Plants

-It can feel like there’s an overwhelming number of factors to consider for balcony gardens, and we don’t blame you.
+With such a small space, it might feel like your options are limited.
 But rest assured that no matter your balcony conditions, there will almost always be a plant out there that you can care for.
-Here’s a brief rundown of several types of plants you can have in your balcony garden!

 There are plenty of options for succulents, in all manner of colours and sizes, so just pick your favourites and set them out in a cute row.